jhgrins/Quaesta/README.md

 MOCKS: Controls whether or not the lambda operates in mocking mode
 ```

-You will also need the following to deploy to AWS
+You will also need the following secrets to deploy to AWS

 ```
+AWS_ACCOUNT_ID: Your AWS account ID
 AWS_ACCESS_KEY_ID: AWS IAM credentials with access to deploy to AWS (Admin)
 AWS_SECRET_ACCESS_KEY: AWS IAM credentials secret
 ```